How to Get a College Education for (Almost) Free

 So I ask you,

-Does paying thousands of dollars for a degree sound like a good idea when most of the world's richest people became so without schooling?
+Does paying thousands of dollars for a degree sound like a good idea when most of the world's richest people didn't even finish college?

 To be completely open and honest, I have to divulge that I have a Bachelor of Arts degree in Psychology from Baylor University.
 I'm extremely proud of what I accomplished and learned while in school.